Mand Surakhpur

 Mand Surakhpur is a village in Kapurthala district of Punjab State, India.
-It is located 14 km from Kapurthala, which is both district and sub-district headquarters of Mand Surakhpur.
+It is located 14 km from Kapurthala, which serves as both the district and sub-district headquarters for Mand Surakhpur.
 The village is administrated by a Sarpanch, who is an elected representative.

-Demography
+Demographics

-According to the report published by Census India in 2011, Mand Surakhpur has 24 houses with the total population of 129 persons of which 65 are male and 64 females.
-Literacy rate of Mand Surakhpur is 79.17%, higher than the state average of 75.84%.
-The population of children in the age group 0–6 years is 9 which is 6.98% of the total population.
-Child sex ratio is approximately 125, lower than the state average of 846.
+According to the report published by Census India in 2011, Mand Surakhpur has 24 houses with a total population of 129 persons, consisting of 65 are males and 64 females.
+The literacy rate of Mand Surakhpur is 79.17%, higher than the state average of 75.84%.
+The population of children in the age group 0–6 years is 9, which is 6.98% of the total population.
+The child sex ratio is approximately 125, lower than the state average of 846.